OWSM-CTC: An Open Encoder-Only Speech Foundation Model for Speech Recognition, Translation, and Language Identification: Experiments

 \subsection{Speech recognition}

-\autoref{tab:en-asr} presents word error rates (WERs) on multiple English ASR test sets.
-Following \citet{owsm-asru23, owsm-v31}, we leverage greedy decoding and apply the Whisper English text normalizer before scoring.
-We record the average decoding time across all English test sets on NVIDIA A40 GPU and calculate the relative speed-up.
+\autoref{tab:en-asr} presents word error rates (WERs) on nine English ASR test sets.
+Following \citet{owsm-asru23, owsm-v31}, we leverage greedy decoding and apply the Whisper English text normalizer before scoring.\footnote{We also report the results of Whisper large-v2 and OWSM v3.1 medium with beam search in gray for reference, but they are not comparable with the others due to different model sizes or decoding configurations.
+This applies to other tables as well.} We record the average decoding time across all English test sets on an NVIDIA A40 GPU and calculate the relative speed-up.
 Results show that our non-autoregressive OWSM-CTC generally has comparable WERs with the autoregressive OWSM v3.1 medium (average: 7.9 vs. 7.7), both of which have 1B parameters.
 However, OWSM-CTC achieves 3.63x speed-up due to parallel decoding.
 Notably, OWSM-CTC is even faster than OWSM v3.1 base, which has only 100M parameters, and our WERs are much lower (average: 7.9 vs. 12.1).
 Compared to Whisper models trained on significantly more data, our OWSM-CTC is still competitive in many cases, and our inference is much faster.
 These results demonstrate that OWSM-CTC achieves an excellent trade-off between recognition accuracy and inference efficiency.

 \autoref{tab:multilingual-asr} shows the results of multilingual ASR.
 We perform greedy decoding and apply the Whisper basic text normalizer before scoring.
 Our OWSM-CTC is slightly worse than OWSM v3.1 in terms of the average WER/CER (16.2 vs. 15.2).
 For European languages in MLS~\citep{mls}, OWSM-CTC generally falls behind.
-But for East Asian languages like Chinese, Japanese and Korean, OWSM-CTC is on par with or better than OWSM v3.1 medium.
+But for East Asian languages like Chinese, Japanese, and Korean, OWSM-CTC is on par with or better than OWSM v3.1 medium.
 This difference might be related to the training data size and tokenization.

 \begingroup \endgroup

 \begingroup \endgroup